edward-stuart-johnson/data-analytics-power-bi-report/README.md

 In the Format pane, I set the Trend Axis to On, expand the associated tab, and set the values as follows:

-Direction : High is Good
+Direction: High is Good
-Bad Colour : red
+Bad Colour: red
-Transparency : 15%
+Transparency: 15%

-I formatted the Callout Value so that it only shows to 1 decimal place
+I formatted the Callout Value to only show 1 decimal place.

-I duplicated the card two more times, and set the appropriate values for the Profit and Orders cards.
+I duplicated the card twice and set the appropriate values for the Profit and Orders cards.

 ![](executive_summary_page_screenshot.png)